 Arbitraging aims to be the game changer in the market and raise the bar for all lending platforms.

-- Proof of working trade bot
+- Proof of working trade bots

-- Listed on external exchange
+- Listed on external exchanges

 - ERC20 token on ethereum blockchain